vim-advent-calendar/vimways.org/content/2018/connermcd-opening-non-vim-file-formats.md

 ## Making use of ftdetect

 If you're still attached to a command-line based file explorer like [`ranger`][program-ranger] or [`vifm`][program-vifm] then this post is not here to shame you.
 You can easily type or map `:vert term ranger` and be on your merry way.
-This option of course depends on features that may not be available in your Vim or tools that may not be present on every system you utilize.
+This option of course depends on features that may not be available in your version of Vim or tools that may not be present on every system you utilize.
 You also might find yourself wanting to open a file with your standard Vim key bindings.
 Luckily, Vim has a built-in structure for filetype detection and execution.
 You can bolster Vim's filetype detection with your own customized extensions using the `~/.vim/ftdetect` directory.
 As specified in [`:help 'ftdetect'`][help-ftdetect], you simply have to create a file `~/.vim/ftdetect` that corresponds to a nominal filetype.
-This file can be called however you want it.
+This name of this file can be whatever you want (e.g. text).
 For instance:

 ```vim
 :!mkdir -p ~/.vim/ftdetect/text.vim